Security measurement of a medical communication scheme based on chaos and DNA coding: Cryptanalysis of MPPS

-As emphasized in \cite{cqli:meet:JISA19}, any encryption scheme should target a specific application scenario.
-Otherwise, the balancing point among usability, security and efficiency is unclear.
-Meanwhile, in \cite[Table~11]{Ravichandran:DNA:ITN2017}, most of the performance comparisons use statistical analysis, which hardly supports that the proposed scheme is superior to the other similar chaos-based encryption schemes.
+\item \textit{Performance comparison}: As emphasized in \cite{cqli:meet:JISA19}, any encryption scheme should target a specific application scenario; otherwise, the balancing point among usability, security and efficiency is obscure.
+Meanwhile, in \cite[Table~11]{Ravichandran:DNA:ITN2017}, most of the performance comparisons use statistical analysis, which hardly supports the view that the proposed scheme is superior to the other similar chaos-based encryption schemes. \end{itemize}